By

 Example answer:

-"I've been following your company for a while, and I admire your innovative approach to sustainable technology.
+"I've been following your company for a while and admire your innovative approach to sustainable technology.
 This position aligns perfectly with my skills and career goals, particularly in project management and environmental advocacy.
-I'm excited about the opportunity to contribute to a team that is making a real difference in the industry."
+I'm excited to contribute to a team making a real difference in the industry."

 3. What are your strengths?